damsheer/damsheer.GitHub.io/index.md

 * **AutoFFT (Contributor)**

+Optimized small-scale FFT on ARMv8 platforms, and did some works on multi-threading and 2D-FFT.
 AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
-I'm mainly responsible for optimizing small-scale FFT on ARMv8 architecture.
-Later, I also did some preliminary work on multi-threading and 2D-FFT.
-AutoFFT is the first research project I participated in, and I learned a lot from it.
-The paper of AutoFFT was accepted by SC'19 and TPDS'20.
+This work is published in SC'19 and TPDS'20.

 ### Patents
-* A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication
+* A run-time auto-tune method for non-regular-shaped matrix-matrix multiplication (Pending)

 This patent solves the poor performance caused by the excessively high ratio of the packing operation and the inability to reuse the data when the traditional general matrix-matrix multiplication calculates non-regular-shaped matrices.

+### Invited Talks

+AutoTSMM: An Auto-tuning Framework for Building High-Performance Tall-and-Skinny Matrix-Matrix Multiplication on CPUs (IEEE ISPA 2021, Virtual Conference)

+OpenVML: Fast Computation of Elementary Functions on ARM Platforms(CCF HPC CHINA 2020, Virtual Conference)

+### Service
+HPC CHINA 2020, Student Volunteer

+HPC CHINA 2019, Student Volunteer

 ---

 ## Non-academic life
-I have a goal-driven personality, if I have a goal I will try my best to do it.
-My undergraduate life lacked guidance yet I wanted to be a distinguished programmer and I took a lot of effort on coding projects and competitive programming to improve my coding skills.
-After graduation, I worked as a research assistant for a gap year and passed the national admissions test for graduate school with good grades(342/500, 20 points above the scoreline of the ICT.CAS), and then I participated in many research projects and had an opportunity to do some independent research.
-The most important thing is that I have always been eager to learn and become better, so I believe that I can become a Ph.D. candidate.
+I have a goal-driven personality.
+If I have a goal, I will do my best to achieve it.
+My undergraduate life lacks guidance, but I want to be an outstanding programmer.
+I put a lot of effort into coding projects and competitive programming to improve my coding skills.
+After graduation, I worked as a research assistant for the gap year and passed the National Graduate School Admissions Examination with excellent score.
+After that, I participated in many scientific research projects and had the opportunity to do some independent research.
+Most importantly, I have always been eager to learn and challenge myself, so I believe I can become a PhD candidate.

 ### Personal projects
 * AutoSeed for Private tracker sites

 I am coding for my auto-seed project which deployed on one of my VPS, but I am still not finished yet because I am too busy recently.
 I am not a fanboy of self-hosting, yet I have some geek spirit.

 * Bilibili/Youtube daily backup